TAMU-3DRC/TAMU-3DRC.github.io/README.md

 # 3DRC
-**Github Landing PAge for The Gulf Coast Consortia Drug Discovery and Development Resource Center**
+**Github Landing Page for The Gulf Coast Consortia Drug Discovery and Development Resource Center**